Kristyleung/kristyleung-com/src/pages/visier/index.md

 ![These controls help users take sharing and editing actions while conveying useful information about sharing and editing statues.](./visier-controls-breakdown.png)

 The controls a user can access is contingent on their permissions to the plan.
 To break down these complexities I created the following framework for all 4 possible cases.

 ![Based on their permissions and the status of the plan, a user might see their toolbar in 4 different ways.](./visier-sketch-states.png)

 ### Final design
-Here’s how my design works:

 ![My design helped multiple users edit a plan within our technical constraints by establishing a clear transfer of editing control to users.](./visier-how-it-works.png)

 ## Impact

 After collaborating with the development team to ensure a successful handoff, the new feature was implemented into the build.
 During the month of release, the new functionality drove the user bases of each enterprise customer to increase by an average of 25%.
 Additionally, we received very favorable feedback from our reference customers.
 Given this success, my design lead and I advocated for this editing permission system to be used across our other services.

 ## The retrospective